Geography of Venezuela: Historical Geography

-“Frank Radcliffe; a Story of Travel and Adventure in the Forests of Venezuela” was written by a Christian man named Achilles Daunt.
-The Travelogue was published in 1884 and comprised a total of 432 pages depicting a foreigner’s journey through the Venezuelan landscape.
+"Frank Radcliffe; a Story of Travel and Adventure in the Forests of Venezuela" was written by a Christian man named Achilles Daunt.
+The Travelogue was published in 1884 and comprised a total of 432 pages depicting a foreigner's journey through the Venezuelan landscape.
 This is a great primary resource that lets historians observe, through intense descriptions, Venezuela prior to industrialization.
 Examples of exports of Venezuela from this time are mentioned as sugar cane and coffee.
 Both exports throughout history have phased out of production.
 Since the early 1900s Venezuela has relied on oil as its main export.

-As of 2013, raw materials make up 85.47% of Venezuela’s total exports.
+In 2013, raw materials made up 85.47% of Venezuela's exports.
 This reliance on raw materials being the main exports was also described in the writing.
 The description of geography heavily ranges as Daunt travels through Venezuela.
 The landscape can range from mountainous, to heavy tropics, and even dry, flat lands.
 The natural water from the many different rivers within Venezuela led to lush forests that supported and facilitated wildlife.
 Daunt talks about flat mountainous structures that lead to a harsh drop.
 This was in reference to the many plateaus in Venezuela like the ones that can be found Canaima National Park.

 The Canaima National Park spans more than 30,000 square kilometers.
 This makes it one of the largest parks in Venezuela and a popular tourist site.
 The river of Guaire is a hub of tropical life in Venezuela.
 The riverbanks were covered in large hedges of wild plants that sometimes rose to 30 feet.
 This travelogue provides empirical observations of land, geography, and wildlife during the late 1800s.
 It also shows interactions with natives of this land and the everlasting road to recovery from colonialism.

 Photographs are great examples of empirical primary sources.
 They can be observed and help tell historians information that may not be discernible through writing or other forms of media.
 Looking at the Venezuelan Horseman we see a man dressed fairly well riding on a horse.
 In the background we see lush tropical plants that hold resemblance to a Musa plant.
 Other plants sporadically grow and combine with other plants to form large hedges of intertwined green.
 Within the photograph one can see the same information and descriptives that Daunt discusses when traveling through Venezuela.